Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 # How does the vulnerability work?

-As noted in the [original Github issue](https://github.com/knex/knex/issues/1227), the vulnerability is only exploitable for MySQL Knex.js client and is not exploitable for other database management systems such as PostgreSQL.
+As noted in the [original Github issue](https://github.com/knex/knex/issues/1227), the vulnerability is only exploitable if Knex.js is used to connect to MySQL and is not exploitable for other database management systems (*I have not verified this claim*).

-So let's see what the actual queries look like that are being sent to the MySQL database.
-I will continue using the `xark` challenge for explaining how the vulnerability works.
+So let's see what the actual queries look like that is being sent to the MySQL database.
+I will continue using the `xark` challenge for explaining how the SQLi vulnerability in Knex.js works.
+First you can configure the MySQL container to log all queries to a file do this by running the following script on the container.

-You can do this by using the `docker exec` on the database container for `xark` to start a `bash` shell as the root user and run the following script.

 ```bash
 #!/bin/bash